Chippie (UTS) and Flow (C&W) are the main mobile providers. Prepaid SIM cards are available at their offices or authorized resellers in Oranjestad.

 Casual and comfortable clothing rules the island.
 Beachwear suits beaches and the areas around the pool.

 Dining is generally casual and relaxed.
-Service might be slower than you are are accustomed to, reflecting the island's laid-back pace.
+Service might be slower than you are are are accustomed to, reflecting the island's laid-back pace.

 Generally, taking photos of landscapes, historical sites, and attractions is fine.
 Always ask permission before photographing individuals.